adjust/ios_sdk/doc/english/web_views.md

 ### <a id="disable-tracking"></a>Disable tracking

-You can disable the Adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `false`. **This setting is remembered between sessions**, but it can only be activated after the first session.
+You can disable the Adjust SDK from tracking any activities of the current device by calling `setEnabled` with parameter `false`. **This setting is remembered between sessions**.

 ```js
 Adjust.setEnabled(false);
 ```

 <a id="is-enabled">You can check if the Adjust SDK is currently enabled by calling the function `isEnabled`.
-It is always possible to activate the Adjust SDK by invoking `setEnabled` with the enabled parameter as `true`.

 ```js
 Adjust.isEnabled(function(isEnabled) {